-A mixture of metals or a metal with another element is commonly known as alloy.
+A mixture of metals or a metal with another element is commonly known as an alloy.
 An alloy is defined by its metallic bond nature.
 It can be a solid solution of metals or a mixture of two or more metallic phases.
 We have inter-metallic compounds which are alloys that have a defined stoichiometry and structure.
 These alloys have a wide range of applications.
 The alloy formation actually reduces the cost of the material and preserves the desired properties of the metal.
 The combination of metals enhances the property of the constituent elements and provides corrosion resistance or mechanical strength.
 Brass, steel and duralumin are popular alloys used these days.

 We measure the constituents of alloys by mass.
 Alloys are often classified as substitutional or interstitial alloys, depending on the arrangement of the atoms.
-They are further classified as homogeneous (which have single phase) or heterogeneous (having two or more phases).
+They are further classified as homogeneous (which has a single phase) or heterogeneous (having two or more phases).
 Alloys are generally very hard and have high melting points.
 Steel and stainless steel are the alloys of iron along with metals such as chromium, tungsten, manganese etc.

-Explanation for alloy formation
+The explanation for alloy formation

 The atomic sizes of transition metals are very similar to each other and this attributes to their nature of forming alloys.
 As the atomic sizes are very similar, one metal can replace the other metal from its lattice and form a solid solution.
-This solid solution is known as alloy.
-This is the reason why transition metals are miscible with one another in molten state.
+This solid solution is known as an alloy.
+This is the reason why transition metals are miscible with one another in the molten state.
 When the molten solution cools, the corresponding alloy formation takes place.

 There are different types of alloys which are prepared according to the required properties and the area of application.
 The important types and their uses are listed below:

 We have seen the alloy formation characteristics of transition metals, the reason for this property and its applications.
-For any further queries, call the mentor support team at Byjus-The Learning App.’
+For any further queries, call the mentor support team at BYJU’S – The Learning App.’